sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The enforcement action to use for the gatekeeper module
+The default enforcement action to use for the included constraints. `deny` will block the admission when violations to the policies are found, `warn` will show a message to the user but will admit the violating requests and `dryrun` won't give any feedback to the user but it will log the violations.

 ### Constraints

-**enum**: the value of this property must be equal to one of the following values:
+**enum**: the value of this property must be equal to one of the following string values:

 | Value    |
 |:---------|